Felony dog attack laws ::

 Classification required

-States with felony dog attack statutes that require the dog to be previously classified (legally declared "vicious" or "dangerous") or requires legal notification, such as a "first offense" that qualifies as one of these classifications and the dog attacks again, causing serious or fatal injuries to a person, are the strictest form of felony dog attack laws.
-Some laws even require two offenses causing "serious bodily injury" after a dog has been determined dangerous for felony charges.
+States with felony dog attack statutes that require the dog to be previously classified (legally declared "vicious" or "dangerous") for a past attack or requires legal notification, such as a "first offense" that qualifies as one of these classifications and the dog attacks again, causing serious or fatal injuries to a person, are the strictest form of felony dog attack laws.
+Some statutes even require two offenses of causing "serious bodily injury" after a dog has been determined dangerous for a felony to apply.

 State Felony Dog Attack Statutes - Classification Required